San Marcos Growers LogoSan Marcos Growers

 Crassula falcata (Airplane plant) - Succulent plant from the Cape of Good Hope that grows to 2 feet tall (some sources say 3 ft but we've never seen it!) with gray-green 4 inch long by 1 inch wide sickle-shaped leaves that are arranged in overlapping pairs along a usually unbranched stem.
 Tiny scarlet red flowers are massed together in very showy dense clusters that rise above foliage in mid summer.
 The flowers open slowly and last for nearly a month when in full bloom.
 Attractive and interesting when not in bloom but a show stopper when the bright red flowers emerge.
 Plant in full sun to light shade in well-drained soil.
 Requires very little irrigation in coastal gardens, irrigate occasionally in hotter inland climates.
 Hardy to at least 20° F. This plant, long grown as Rochea falcata and then Crassula falcata is now correctly named Crassula perfoliata var. minor though we continue to list is a Crassula falcata until such time as this name is better recognized.
 The genus Crassula is a Linnaean name first used in 1753 and comes from the Latin word 'crassus' meaning "thick" that refers to the thick plump leaves of many of the genus.
 The specific epithet is from the Latin word 'falcat' and means "sickle shaped" with reference to the long narrow recurved leaves.
 These leaves radiate outward in opposite directions like wings, which gives the plant the common name "Airplane Plant".
 Another common name used for this plant is Scarlet Paintbrush, refering to the beautiful flowers.

-This information about Crassula falcata displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Crassula falcata displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]